 About the course

-This is a joint programme between the Nuffield Department of Primary Care Health Sciences and the Department for Continuing Education's Continuing Professional Development Centre.
+This is a joint programme between the Nuffield Department of Primary Care Health Sciences and the Department for Continuing Education.
 The programme works in collaboration with the renowned Centre for Evidence-Based Medicine in Oxford.

 This programme has teachers and contributors who are internationally recognised leaders in the field of evidence-based practice and teaching.
 The flexible structure of the course has been devised to fit with the structure of specialist training and to accommodate student choice.